gryphon/turbo_autocomplete/README.md

   = f.input :user_ids, as: :autocomplete, collection: User.all

+Collection from here will only be used to render selected option.
+It will not be used for options loading

+### Prefetch

+Use ```prefetched``` option to render some options before use interacted with select

+  = f.association :user, as: :autocomplete, prefetched: User.all

 ### Multiple

 Set ```multiple``` option to true to allow multiple values selection for your has_many associations